-$D{37}$ value: The radiation dose at which approximately 37 per cent (36.79 per cent) of the initial entities are undamaged.
-It indicates the radiation required to inactivate 63 per cent of a bacterial population.
-It is the fluence producing on average one lethal hit per virion and reducing viable virus to 37 per cent.
+D{37} value: The radiation dose at which approximately 37 per cent (36.79 per cent) of the initial entities are undamaged.
+It indicates the radiation required to inactivate 63 per cent of a population.
+It is the fluence producing on average one lethal hit per organism and reducing viable population to 37 per cent.